-(1) This represents options and stand-alone cash-settled SARs.
-Subject to certain exceptions relating to a change of control or ceasing to be a director, the SARs granted to the directors vest if the Compensation Committee passes a resolution approving the redemption of the SARs having regard to the Corporation's financial condition, project status and overall market conditions, provided that the number of SARs to vest will be dependent upon the length of service of the director as follows: one-third will only vest subject to the Committee approval condition referred to above, one-third will only vest subject to the Committee approval referred to above if the director is still serving as a director on the first anniversary of the date of grant and the remaining one-third will only vest subject to the Committee approval referred to above, in the event that the Committee approval condition is not met prior to December 12, 2018 (for SARS granted in 2013), the SARs will be redeemed on December 12, 2018 and if not met prior to December 14, 2022.

-(2) All vested SARs must be redeemed on or before the expiration date specified above.

-(3) The value of unexercised option-based awards was calculated using the closing price of common shares on the TSX on December 31, 2014 of \$0.32 less the exercise or base price of the award.

-(4) This represents DSUs.

-(5) The market or payout value was calculated using the closing price of common shares on the TSX on December 31, 2014 of \$0.32.

-(6) Mr. McInnes became of a director on June 18, 2014.
+- This represents options and stand-alone cash-settled SARs.
+Subject to certain exceptions relating to a change of control or ceasing to be a director, the SARs granted to the directors vest if the Compensation Committee passes a resolution approving the redemption of the SARs having regard to the Corporation's financial condition, project status and overall market conditions, provided that the number of SARs to vest will be dependent upon the length of service of the director as follows: one-third will not be dependent on the length of service and shall vest upon the Committee approval condition referred to above, one-third will only vest subject to the Committee approval referred to above if the director is still serving as a director on the first anniversary of the date of grant and the remaining one-third will only vest subject to the Committee approval referred to above if the director is still serving as a director on the second anniversary of the date of grant.
+Notwithstanding the above, in the event that the Committee approval condition is not met prior to December 12, 2018 (for SARS granted in 2013), the SARs will be redeemed on December 12, 2018 and if not met prior to December 14, 2022 (for SARs granted in 2012), the SARs will be redeemed on December 14, 2022. - (2) All vested SARs must be redeemed on or before the expiration date specified above. - (3) The value of unexercised option-based awards was calculated using the closing price of common shares on the TSX on December 31, 2015 of \$0.18 less the exercise or base price of the award. - (4) This represents RSUs and DSUs. - (5) The market or payout value was calculated using the closing price of common shares on the TSX on December 31, 2015 of \$0.18. - (6) Mr. McInnes became of a director on June 18, 2014.
 He received these options of the Corporation in exchange for options to acquire shares of True North Inc. (pursuant to the terms and conditions of the agreements providing for the acquisition by the Corporation of a 55.9% interest in True North Inc.).